 Dual occupancy is creating two or more rental incomes from one title.
 That may be done by adding a house or adding a granny flat onto the back of your property or it could mean simply splitting your property so downstairs is one self-contained living area and upstairs is a second self-contained living area.

-Basically you’re getting multiple rental incomes on one title and so that’s dual occupancy and that can be a very profitable investment strategy in terms of rental income and can actually help when you come to sell your property as well because the one house can have multiple uses or generated income for the people buying it.
+Basically you’re getting multiple rental incomes on one title and so that’s dual occupancy and that can be a very profitable development financing strategy in terms of rental income and can actually help when you come to sell your property as well because the one house can have multiple uses or generated income for the people buying it.

 This is where you take a property or a block of land and you draw a line down the middle and you turn it into two separate titles.

 This means that one block can now be sold off or can now be developed on and other block stands on its own as well.
 You’re effectively taking one title and you’re turning it into two titles with smaller blocks of land.

 Subdivision is an expensive process to go through (I’ll have to do an interview to find out the full cost for you).
 I think it’s around the ballpark figure of about $30,000 or more to get a subdivision done.

 Rather than just subdividing you might take a block of land and build townhouses or villas or units and then go ahead and strata title those.
 Rather than just renovating property and rather than just drawing that line in the sand to subdivide you’re going ahead and you’re building multiple dwellings on what was originally one block of land.

 Larger scale developments are extremely common among investors – especially more experienced investors.
 It can be extremely lucrative to do these developments but then often you need a larger cash outlay in order to get them going (and there is more risk).

 This is a spin on buy and hold – because technically positive cash flow properties you’re still buying and holding them.
 But you’re buying them specifically for the positive cash flow that they spin off.